-First 5 San Diego was thrilled to partner with Food4Less and Channel 93.3's Geena the Latina to celebrate National Fruits and Vegetables Month.
-The team held a healthy cooking demonstration on May 21, 2018 at a local Food4Less grocery store that featured a healthy cooking demonstration by Chef Danielle Soto for families looking to improve their children's eating habits.
-Parents were able to learn a variety of new healthy kid-friendly recipes that their children would actually enjoy eating and some new tips and tricks to enhance home-cooked meals with healthy alternatives.
+First 5 San Diego was thrilled to partner with 93.3's Geena the Latina and Food4Less to celebrate national fruits and vegetables month with a healthy cooking demonstration on May 15th, 2019.
+Then on June 15th First 5 San Diego hosted a similar event with Vons and 92.5's Xavier the X-Man.
+Both events featured healthy cooking demonstrations by Chef Danielle Soto for families looking to improve their children's eating habits.
+Parents were able to learn a variety of new healthy kid-friendly recipes that their children could enjoy eating and some new tips and tricks to help enhance homecooked meals with healthy alternatives.